Macedonian Ruins

 "On the west wall of the lodgehall used by Lodge Scoon and Perth No. 3 in Perth, Scotland, can be found a mural depicting James VI kneeling at their altar at his initiation.
 The oldest existing record of the Lodge, called The Mutual Agreement" of 24 December, 1658, records that James was "entered Freemasonry as a Fellowcraft of the Lodge of Scoon" on 15 April, 1601."2

-On April 15, 1601, King James entered the secret society of the Freemasons. asons credit him as being the originator of the worldwide system of lodges within present-day Freemasonry.
+On April 15, 1601, King James entered the secret society of the Freemasons.
+Masons credit him with creating the worldwide system of lodges within present-day Freemasonry.
 This is the greatest concern.

 "One of the most important symbols in Freemasonry is a circle with a dot in the center—part of their motif—-the shape that is drawn by the compass.”3

-Throughout Europe and England, the circle was a significant occult symbol and remains so today.
+The circle was a significant occult symbol throughout Europe and England and remains so today.
 It connotes inclusion or influence, as does that of being surrounded.
 Many good symbols, such as the five-pointed star and the six-pointed Star of David, become the occult pentagram, pentacles, and the hexagram when encircled, and each is used with prominence in Freemasonry and Witchcraft.
 Does a circle surrounding these and other symbols place them under the influence of occult powers?

 Why do occult organizations such as the Church of Illumination, Church of Scientology, Church of Wicca, Church of Satan, and others embrace the word "church" in their identity?
 Do they better understand its true meaning and significance?
 Could it be that we are naive?